QuTech-Delft/OpenSquirrel/docs/compilation-passes/validation/primitive-gate-validator.md

 builder.CNOT(1, 2)
 circuit = builder.to_circuit()

-circuit.validate(validator = gate_validator)
+circuit.validate(validator=PrimitiveGateValidator(primitive_gate_set=pgs))
 ```

-_Output_:
+!!! example ""

-    ValueError: the following gates are not in the primitive gate set: ['H', 'CNOT']
+    `ValueError: the following gates are not in the primitive gate set: ['H', 'CNOT']`

+!!! note "Resolving the error"

+    The upsupported gates can be replaced manually, or a [decomposition pass](../decomposition/index.md) can be used to
+    resolve the error.